linthtml/linthtml/README.md

 ./node_modules/.bin/linthtml --init
 ```

-After that, you can run lintHTML on any file or directory like this:
+After that, you can run LintHTML on any file or directory like this:

 ```shell
 ./node_modules/.bin/linthtml yourfile.html